Producing content requires a lot of work.

 Using this data, you might turn an old piece of content about solving a specific problem into a fun, interactive quiz that you can share on Facebook, for example.
 Paired with strong, easy to design visuals and a smart paid promotion strategy, you can use social platforms to reach new target audiences quickly.

 The inbox is still a sacred place, so transforming your content into an automated drip email campaign is an easy way to ensure you’re reaching your engaged subscribers with your best material.
-Plus, with simple tools, you can use email to deliver value to your audience on a regular basis – so you’re always top-of-mind.
+Deliver value to your audience on a regular basis – so you’re always top-of-mind.

 Paired with videos or surveys, you can repurpose content into click-worthy emails that drive traffic to your site and keep your sales funnel moving.